Asthma in Children

 Symptoms of Asthma in Children

-In a severe attack, breathing becomes visibly difficult, wheezing usually becomes louder, the child breathes faster and with greater effort, and the ribs stand out when the child breathes in (inspiration).
 With very severe attacks, the child gasps for breath and sits upright, leaning forward.
-The skin is sweaty and pale or blue-tinged.
+The skin is sweaty and blue in children who have light skin or grayish in children who have dark skin.
 Children who have frequent severe attacks sometimes have slowed growth, but their growth usually is similar to that of other children by adulthood.

 In an extremely severe asthma attack, children may not wheeze because there is too little air flowing to even make a noise.
+Doctors may call this a silent chest, which can be life-threatening.

 Diagnosis of Asthma in Children